AJMansfield/Intelligence-Core-Public/kttu02.md

   in fact, nearly two thirds of the clan members &mdash; and of the city population as a whole &mdash; were female.

-The one difference you're able to make out between the sexes is that it's _usually_ men who have a constrasting stripe in their hair, but that's definitely not a hard-and-fast rule.
+The one difference you're able to make out between the sexes is that it's _usually_ men who have a contrasting stripe in their hair, but that's definitely not a hard-and-fast rule.
 There's apparently some kind of difference in their facial structure that makes the distinction blatantly obvious to them.

 While most of the city's adult population are part of similar small clans,